kaushik88/kaushik88.github.io/_posts/2016-01-05-goals-vs-systems.md

 > A goal is a specific objective that you achieve (or don't) in the future.
 A system is something you do on a regular basis that increases your odds of happiness in the long run.

 And this applies to most things that we do - in the world of running, running a half marathon under 2 hours is a goal, but running 3 miles twice a week is a system.
 In the world of skiing, skiing a black slope is a goal, but skiing every weekend is a system.

+{% include figure.html path="blog/personal/goals-vs-systems.jpg" alt="Goals vs systems" %}

 Here's why systems are better in most cases -

 1. **State of Continuous Failure** - In the example of losing 20 pounds, a system-driven person feels good every time he/she hits the gym whereas a goal-focussed person exists in a state of nearly continuous failure till he/she reaches the goal.
 And if the goal is not met (for whatever reason), it feels like a failure.
 This is why goals are harder to achieve and systems are easier to follow.
 A couple of places where you can relate to this -